 The Informix Private MIB is a private MIB, which means that a private enterprise defines and uses it.

 The Internet Assigned Numbers Authority (IANA) assigns a unique enterprise identifier to each company that uses the SNMP protocol.
-The Informix Private MIB describes information that is relevant to the specific architecture and features of Informix database servers, coservers, and databases.
-Figure 2-5 shows the MIB hierarchy for the Informix Private MIB.
+The Informix Private MIB describes information that is relevant to the specific architecture and features of Informix database servers and databases.
+The following figure shows the MIB hierarchy for the Informix Private MIB.

-Figure 2-5.
-MIB Hierarchy for the Informix Private MIB
+Figure 2-4.
+MIB hierarchy for the Informix Private MIB